TeonLucas/tictactoe/README.md

 npm run build
 ```

-This creates a directory `dist` with the `main.js` output file, static assets and doT views.
-Then you can start the Express server as follows:
+This creates a directory `dist` containing the `main.js` output file, static assets and doT views.
+You can then start the Express server as follows:
 ```sh
 npm start
 ```